 We can provide translations in Word, Excel and many other formats.
 We can also provide PDF copies to verify correct display of fonts, accents and special characters.
 Other services also include multilingual typesetting.
 We can set text in most major languages and design formats.

 Font compatibility of care labelling

-Printing care label translations
+Printing your care label translation

 We can prepare print ready multilingual artwork if required.
 For this we need you to give detailed instructions regarding layout, font sizes and any required house style.

 There are Middle Eastern versions of both Illustrator and InDesign.
 Standard versions of the programmes render the text unreadable, unless you use a workaround.
-This involves idividually highlighting and correcting individual letters.
-This process is time consuming, and has a high risk of error, especially if you can’t read the language.
+This involves individually highlighting and correcting individual letters.
+This process is time consuming.
+It also has a high risk of error, especially if you can’t read the language.

 Very reliable, you’re always there for us, and you’re fast!